Showing all 6 results

 High-impact, engineered bollards are designed to stop vehicles and secure perimeters against vehicle attack.
 Traditionally, the Department of Defense offered K-ratings for these bollards, to verify that they were able to stop a medium-duty truck at a variety of speeds.
 Today, ASTM International provides an expanded set of standards that also tests bollards against lighter and heavier vehicle classes.
 All our bollards are certified to stop vehicles in less than 4 feet.
 Single C40 and M30 models are certified P1, meaning they stop a vehicle in 3.3 feet.
 Two M50 models together are also P1 certified.

 Safeguard your site against accident or attack by choosing the right barrier for your location.
-Most of our easy-to-install crash-rated bollards don’t require extensive excavation.
+Our easy-to-install crash-rated bollards don’t require extensive excavation.
 No standard installation below 36 in, and a minimal surface footprint from 30×30 in to 48×72 in.

 The ASTM C40 bollard—parking lot protection

 ASTM’s standard test method for perimeter barriers designates C40 as the rating for a barrier that stops a 2,430 pound vehicle moving at 40 miles per hour.
 It’s tested with a compact-car equivalent test vehicle.

 Many parking lots have curbs, speed bumps, or parking stops, and are generally busy.
 In these conditions, the average vehicle speed is slow.
 Many parking lots install C40 bollards, as they will generally be enough to stop accidents caused by driver inattention, medical issue, or pedal confusion.
 Similarly, if there are very few straight segments where a car can pick up speed, and if the area is inaccessible to large vehicles, the C40 can be used in front of storefronts against ram-raid attack.